OpenValidator/openvalidator/README.md

 ## Authors

-The original BootstrapValidator plugin was written by [Nguyen Huu Phuoc](http://github.com/nghuuphuoc).
+The original BootstrapValidator plugin was written by [Nguyen Huu Phuoc][ghnguyen].

 Big thanks to the [contributors](CONTRIBUTORS.md).